-In January 2020, the Company completed a financing transaction withtwo investors (the "2020 Convertible Noteholders"), whereby the Company issued an aggregate principal amount of \$17.5 million of secured convertible notes (the "First Closing Notes") pursuant to the SPA, which, unless earlier converted or redeemed, mature on the fifth anniversary of the issuance and bear interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month Secured Overnight Financing Rate ("SOFR") and (b) two percent (2%), plus (ii) a margin of 2% on the outstanding balance of the First Closing Notes, payable quarterly on the first business day of each calendar quarter.
+In January 2020, the Company completed a financing transaction withtwo investors (the "2020 Convertible Noteholders"), whereby the Company issued an aggregate principal amount of \$17.5 million of secured convertible notes (the "First Closing Notes") pursuant to the SPA, which, unless earlier converted or redeemed, mature on January 29, 2025, and bear interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month Secured Overnight Financing Rate ("SOFR") and (b) two percent (2%), plus (ii) a margin of 2% on the outstanding balance of the First Closing Notes, payable quarterly on the first business day of each calendar quarter.
 The First Closing Notes may be converted at a price of \$6.00 per share, subject to certain adjustments set forth in the SPA and the note agreement, and may not be pre-paid without the consent of the noteholder.
+In December 2020, the Company issued the Second Closing Note (as defined in the SPA) to one of the 2020 Convertible Noteholders in an aggregate principal amount of \$7.5 million.

 In May 2021, one of the 2020 Convertible Noteholders (the "Converting Noteholder") converted the entire \$7.5 million principal amount of such Converting Noteholder's First Closing Note, and related accrued interest of approximately \$0.04 million, into 1,256,143 shares of the Company's common stock.

-In December 2020, the Company issued the Second Closing Note to one of the 2020 Convertible Noteholders in an aggregate principal amount of \$.5 million.
 In November 2021, the holder of the Second Closing Note converted the entire principal amount of such note, along with related accrued and payment in-kind interest aggregating \$0.3 million, into 773,446 shares of the Company's common stock.

-At each of March 31, 2024 and December 31, 2023, the amount outstanding under the First Closing Notes is an aggregate principal amount of \$0 million.
-The aggregate carrying amount of the outstanding First Closing Note in the accompanying condensed consolidated balance sheets is presented net of financing costs, comprised of commissions and legal expenses, having an unamortized balance of \$0.04 million and \$0.1 million at each of those respective dates.
+At each of June 30, 2024 and December 31, 2023, the amount outstanding under the First Closing Notes is an aggregate principal amount of \$10 million.
+The aggregate carrying amount of the Outstanding First Closing Note in the accompanying condensed consolidated balance sheets is presented net of financing costs, comprised of commissions and legal expenses, having an unamortized balance of \$0.02 million and \$0.1 million at each of those respective dates.

-The outstanding First Closing Note is secured by all the assets of the Company.
+The Outstanding First Closing Note is secured by all the assets of the Company.

-The holder of the outstanding First Closing Note is a significant customer of the Company, whose chief executive officer is a member of the Company's Board of Directors.
+The holder of the Outstanding First Closing Note is a significant customer of the Company, whose chief executive officer is a member of the Company's Board of Directors.
 See Note 2, Concentration Risks and Other Risks and Uncertainties.